oprfiitb/user_docs/source/about_your_account.rst

 * `results` directory:
     Same as `code`. `results` is a symbolic link to the `scratch` directory for convenience.

 The above directories each have been granted a different disk usage limit based on observed needs of users.
-Thus, we strongly recommend that you use the directories for their suitable purposes and do not try and store everything inside your home directory as it has a quota limit too.
+Thus, we strongly recommend that you use the directories for their suitable purposes and do not try and store everything inside your home directory.

 Frequently Asked Questions
 --------------------------